drufball/yosai/_drafts/actualization.md

 "Some of us actually need the practice, you know."

-Before Keta could respond, the remaining students joined the group at last and Iruka called everyone together.
+Before Keta could respond, the remaining students joined the group and Iruka called everyone together.

 "This course is going to be our focus for the next couple weeks."
-The two stone-eaters and the flood-bringer, the students who had come in last, all groaned.
+The two stone-eaters and the flood-bringer, the students who had just finished, groaned.

 One of the stone-eaters spoke up.
-"But shouldn't we be practicing things that suit our resonance?
+"Shouldn't we be practicing things that suit our resonance?
 I'm going to be a fighter, not an infiltrator."

 Iruka sighed audibly.
 Moto still didn't understand why the woman volunteered to train the new recruits.
 Maybe it was some sort of punishment.

 "Where exactly do you think you'll be fighting?
 Outside the castle walls?
-You're going to go challenge all your targets to duels then and hope they show up?"
+You're just going to challenge all your targets to duels and hope they show up?"

 The boy who asked the question melted back into the crowd a bit, his face red.

 "Motion is the basis for _all_ Daggers.
-There are plenty of Tournament Heroes and Villains who have similar powers to you.
+There are plenty of Heroes and Villains who have similar powers to you.
 But the ability to apply those powers in unexpected places, unnoticed, and in unpredictable ways is what makes you different.
-Every one of your powers will change and improve the way you move through the world.
+Every one of your powers can improve the way you move through the world.
 This course will help you find the pattern that works with your ability.

 "I want you all to spend the rest of the day practicing on your own.
 Starting tomorrow, you can ask me or your house for advice.
 But it's also important that you get in the habit of analyzing your abilities and identifying ways to improve on your own.
 Sometimes circumstances will change in the middle of a mission and you'll have to adapt.

 "I will give you one thought to focus your initial explorations.
-What is the difference between Eaters and Bringers?"
+What is the biggest difference between Eaters and Bringers?"

 <br />
 ---